-Apple’s iOS devices—including the iPhone, iPad, and iPod touch lineups—use a security feature called Activation Lock that’s designed to keep anyone else from using your device in case it is lost or stolen.
-While this is a great anti-theft feature, it can make things very difficult if a device’s former owner is intentionally rehoming it.
+Apple’s iOS devices—the iPhone, iPad, and iPod touch—use a security feature called Activation Lock that’s designed to keep anyone else from using your device in case it is lost or stolen.
+This is a great anti-theft feature, but it can make things very difficult if a device’s former owner is intentionally rehoming it.

-If the Find my iPhone/Find my iPod feature was enabled—which is part of the Activation Lock process—Apple stores a device’s serial number along with the Apple ID in their database.
+If the Find My feature was enabled—which is part of the Activation Lock process—Apple stores a device’s serial number along with the Apple ID in a company database.
 Even after a clean restore, the device will register with Apple’s database and see the feature is enabled based on the serial number of the device.
 An Apple store can bypass this, but they are unlikely to do so unless you can prove beyond a shadow of a doubt that you own the device.
 Often, they’ll just turn you away and say they can’t do it.

 After the previous owner removes the device, then you should turn the device off and turn it back on again to set up the device as new.

-This is a good reminder to anyone who wants to pass on an old device: Make sure you follow the proper steps to avoid this dilemma.
+This is a good reminder to anyone who wants to pass on an old device: Make sure you follow the proper steps to have the device removed from the previous owner’s Apple ID beofre the transaction to avoid this dilemma.

 Michael Connell was the original author of this article.
 It has been updated to reflect the new instructions by Apple.